-LU-6 Properties designated Agricultural that are not actively farmed should remain undeveloped or in low intensity uses scaled to the rural environment.

-- LU-7 Farming is an integral part of the Town's character.
-The Town shall not interfere with the agricultural use of agriculturally zoned properties. - LU-8 Identify agricultural properties to be held in reserve for future development. - LU-9 Support the County's efforts to preserve agricultural land by purchase of development rights easements, on farms that are not being held in reserve for future growth. - LU-10 Consider the economic viability of working farms in land use decisions that affect agricultural properties. - LU-11 Review the uses and requirements of the Town Agricultural zoning district. - LU-12 Consider adding agritourism uses to the permitted or special exception uses in the Agricultural zoning district.
+- LU-6 Properties designated Agricultural/Rural that are not actively farmed should remain undeveloped or in low intensity uses scaled to the rural environment. - LU-7 Farming is an integral part of the Town's character.
+The Town shall not interfere with the agricultural use of agriculturally zoned properties. - LU-8 Identify agricultural properties to be held in reserve for future development. - LU-9 Support the County's efforts to preserve agricultural land by purchase of development rights easements, on farms that are not being held in reserve for future growth. - LU-10 Consider the economic viability of working farms in land use decisions that affect agricultural properties. - LU-11 Review the uses and requirements of the Town Agricultural zoning district. - LU-12 Consider adding agritourism uses to the permitted or special exception uses in the Agricultural zoning district. - LU-13 Adopt standards for the development of solar panel installations and designate areas in which they would be permitted.